skbt27i/JavascriptGrapher/README.md

 React UI?
 Use Node.js to talk to Python processing?

- To run in Node (not yet finalized):
+ To run (eventually):

 ```
-npm install -g serve
+npm start
-serve -s build
 ```

- Go to localhost:5000
+ Go to localhost:3000